casdoor/casdoor-website/docs/token/overview.md

 ## Custom Token Attributes

-When using JWT-Custom format, you can define custom attributes with their data types.
+With JWT-Custom format, define custom attributes and their data types.
 Each attribute has a **Type** field that controls how values are included in the JWT:

 - **Array**: The attribute value will always be returned as an array, even if it contains a single element.
 This ensures compatibility with OIDC clients that expect array types for fields like roles, groups, or permissions.
 - **String**: The attribute value will be returned as a single string (the first element if multiple values exist).